mudasobwa/mudasobwa.github.io/_posts/2018-05-21-to-if-or-not-to-if.md

     end
   end)
 end
+class Schedule.WedSchedule < Day
+  def go_to_the_office
+  end
+end
 ```

 Now we can _instantiate_ the respective class, basing on current week day
-and call it’ instance `trip!` method.
+and call it’s instance `trip!` method.
 For both Saturday and Sunday this
 instantiation would throw an exception, _which is just fine_ (assuming we
 handle exceptions on the top level and don’t leak them as is to the user.)